DZPeru/python-control-web/README.md

-# python-control-gui
+# Python Control Web

-Graphical User Interface in web of python-control app
+Graphical User Interface in web of python-control.